omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

 - create a calendar dropdown for scheduling workouts
   - when you try and schedule a workout again you should have the dates highlighted that it is already scheduled
   - and have a line detailing that highlighted dates have already been scheduled
-- move "last completed" on instancedetail page to next to the title like so:
-        Workout 287 - Last Completed: Date
-  - this is likely a display: inline
-  - Grey the text for last completed out and make it smaller than workout number.
 - use jquery UI datepicker for date choices in schedule and result forms
   - look at top answer from this question: https://stackoverflow.com/questions/12884638/select-future-dates-only-django-form
   - can give available dates to schedule form and create result form
   - create result should only have past
   - schedule should only have future dates
-- on calendar tab for workouts:
-  - create a large calendar that holds all past and future workouts by day.
 - infinite scroll:
   - https://simpleisbetterthancomplex.com/tutorial/2017/03/13/how-to-create-infinite-scroll-with-django.html
 - user_page calendar:
   - https://www.huiwenteo.com/normal/2018/07/24/django-calendar.html
   - https://alexpnt.github.io/2017/07/15/django-calendar/
-- wrap the top bar on base generic in the blue div so that they are all fixed
-  - this does not work!

 # Mobile App:
 - when clicking a workout either on user_page or workout_list, show buttons underneath workout after its touched